lynshao/MisAlignedOAC/README.md

-# Federated Learning with Misaligned Over-The-Air Computation -- sorce code
+# Federated Learning with Misaligned Over-The-Air Computation -- source code

 This repo is based on https://github.com/shaoxiongji/federated-learning